Unveiling the Mysteries of the Square Root of 38: A Deep Dive into Calculation and Application

 Q: Can negative numbers have square roots?

 A: Within the realm of real numbers, negative numbers do not have square roots.
-However, in the complex number system, the square root of a negative number is defined using the imaginary unit 'i', where i² = -1.
+Still, in the complex number system, the square root of a negative number is defined using the imaginary unit 'i', where i² = -1.

 Q: What is the significance of irrational numbers like √38?